On Friday, Dec. 11, 2020, the Food and Drug Administration approved the Pfizer-BioNTech COVID-19 Vaccine for emergency use in the United States.

 The federal government is allowing each state to decide how they will distribute the vaccine to residents.

-Massachusetts has three-phase plan, prioritizing health care workers, first responders and public service providers.
+Massachusetts has a three-phase plan, prioritizing health care workers, first responders and public service providers.
 This plan is expected to allow everyone over the age of 16 that wishes to be vaccinated to receive the shot by the end of June 2021.

 At this time, it is not clear as to whether the vaccine will be mandatory at some point in the future, like how the flu vaccine is mandatory for many health care workers, with few exceptions.